Realized Stochastic Volatility Models with Skew-t Distributions for Volatility and Tail Risk Forecasting: Model

 Equation~\eqref{eqn:RSV-x} may be generalized as \( x_t = \xi + \psi h_t + u_t \), but empirical evidence suggests that estimating \( \psi \ne 1 \) does not improve forecasting performance.
 Accordingly, we fix \( \psi = 1 \), following \citet{takahashi_estimating_2009}.

-The parameter \( \xi \) adjusts for systematic bias in \( \log RV_t \).
-When \( \xi = 0 \), RV is an unbiased estimate of the integrated volatility.
+The parameter \( \xi \) adjusts for systematic bias in \( x_t = \log RV_t \).
+When \( \xi = 0 \), \( x_t \) is an unbiased estimate of \( h_t \) .
 In practice, however, \( RV_t \) may be biased downward due to non-trading hours and upward due to microstructure noise. \citet{hansen_realized_2006} show that the net bias can be either positive or negative.
 Therefore, the sign of \( \xi \) reflects the relative magnitude of these two opposing effects.

 The distribution of \( \epsilon_t \) captures residual return behavior after controlling for time-varying volatility.
 While the SV structure already accounts for volatility clustering and excess kurtosis, it is well documented that financial returns often exhibit additional heavy tails and asymmetry.
 To model these features more effectively, several studies have incorporated non-Gaussian innovations.